British Values

 • mutual respect for and tolerance of those with different faiths and beliefs, and for those without faith.

-The Department for Education (DfE) places a duty on EYFS providers, schools, colleges and training providers to prepare pupils for life in modern Britain by developing their understanding of ā€˜fundamental British valuesā€™.
+The Department for Education (DfE) places a duty on EYFS providers, schools, colleges and training providers to prepare pupils for life in modern Britain by developing their understanding of ‘fundamental British values’.

-Ofsted now pays a lot of attention to SMSC when deciding whether your school is ‘outstanding’, ‘inadequate’ or somewhere in between, and this alongside fundamental British values and Citizenship are highlighted further in the new Education Inspection Framework 2021.
+Ofsted now pays a lot of attention to SMSC when deciding whether your school is ‘outstanding’, ‘inadequate’ or somewhere in between, and this alongside fundamental British values and Citizenship are highlighted further in the Education Inspection Framework 2021.

 The big caveat

-The language we hear from government is of ‘promoting fundamental British values’ and of young people ‘accepting’, ‘respecting’ and ‘tolerating’ ā€“ as though we all agree already on what those values are, accept that they are unique to Britain and believe we should follow them unquestionably.
-Whilst we believe that the values above are important to a strong society, they are also human values, and it is just important to think about these values and how they evolve as we do.
+The language we hear from government is of ‘promoting fundamental British values’ and of young people ‘accepting’, ‘respecting’ and ‘tolerating’ – as though we all agree already on what those values are, accept that they are unique to Britain and believe we should follow them unquestionably.

-Values won’t be assumed because schoolsĀ demandĀ they are, particularly if they’re very different from those at home: they have to be arrived at through mutual exploration, critical analysis and understanding.
+Values won’t be assumed because schools demand they are, particularly if they’re very different from those at home: they have to be arrived at through mutual exploration, critical analysis and understanding.
+This is what citizenship education aims to achieve.

 How should schools teach it?

-ForĀ independent schools, free schools and academies, it is set out inĀ Improving the SMSC development of pupils in independent schools.
+Guidance from the Department for Education is that British values should be promoted through SMSC.
+For maintained schools, this is set out in Promoting fundamental British values as part of SMSC.
+For independent schools, free schools and academies, it is set out in Improving the SMSC development of pupils in independent schools.

 What should be covered?